CornSnek/charline_append/README.md

     have quotes and newline (\n)
     between each line

-Using the command `example_file -a -b'"' -e'\n"'`

-adds " and \n" to the file example_file.output as
+`./charline_append example_file -a -b'"' -e'\n"' -BE11` adds " and \n" to the file example_file.output as

     "This file will\n"
     "have quotes and newline (\n)\n"
     "between each line\n"

-Note: `-BE11` is the default for the command above.
+Note: `-BE11` is the default and optional for the command above.